Renting Process in Gibraltar: Complete Step-by-Step Guide

 - Identification (passport for non-Gibraltar residents)

-- References (previous landlords or employer)
+- References from previous landlords or your current employer

-Step 4: Approval & Negotiation (Days 6–7)
+Step 4: Approval and Negotiation (Days 6 to 7)

-- Furnished discount for longer leases
+- A furnished discount in exchange for a longer lease

-- Early move-in requests
+- Early move-in dates

-- Rent reduction for longer commitments
+- Rent reduction for a longer-term commitment

 - Utilities included arrangements

-Step 6: Lease Signing (Days 9–10)
+Step 6: Lease Signing (Days 9 to 10)

-- Rent amount and payment date
+- Rent amount and the date it falls due each month

 - Lease start and end dates

-- Deposit amount and return conditions
+- Deposit amount and the conditions for its return

 - Break clause (when can you exit early?)

-- Notice period requirements
+- Notice period requirements for both parties

-- Restrictions (pets, guests, smoking)
+- Restrictions on pets, guests, or smoking

 - Utility responsibility